…but that’s intent, and we’re more concerned with practice. Here’s our thought process:

 Many Web services have admin interfaces that make it easy to login as a specific customer.
 Papertrail’s admin interface doesn’t have that, nor any easy way to view, search, or download your logs.
 For Papertrail staff, viewing any customer logs is an annoying, manual process, just as it should be.
 This is occasionally inconvenient, which we consider ideal.

 We’ll always ask before intentionally viewing any of your logs for troubleshooting purposes.
-At least two engineers will be aware of that action (your approval is typically logged in our ticketing system or support chat as well).
+At least two engineers will be aware of that action (your approval is typically logged in our ticketing system).

 That’s true logically (as in emptying one’s head of cruft) and practically (as in spending one’s time on high-value tasks).

 Actually searching, interpreting, and acting on logs is high value; operating and maintaining a log aggregation server is not.
 We try to think about fewer non-core applications, and Papertrail makes it easier to cleanly split the core and non-core effort.

 Papertrail presents the same services to all customers, without one-offs, and our success depends on making your text logs more useful.
 In this case, security centralizes well: what would be neglected “repeat learning” (or never happen) for each Papertrail customer become items Papertrail can put real effort towards.
 Doing one thing really well lets us do it much better) than the status quo.